Olivia-Liao/578hw3/README.md

 578hw3
 ======

-a BOINC project for homework 3
+a BOINC project for homework 3.
+Fight on.